DeltaZN/rabbitx-order-book/README.md

 # Order Book Widget

+You can see deployed on vercel widget [here](https://rabbitx-order-book.vercel.app/).

 ## Overview

 This project provides an isolated UI order book widget that displays the order book for a given instrument.
 The order book is updated in real-time using a WebSocket connection.